kwalczak80/Speedy-cars/README.md

 - Body type
 - Information since when the car is for sale

-The 'More info' button allows the user to be redirected to a page where additional information about the specific car will be presented.
+The **More info** button allows the user to be redirected to a page where additional information about the specific car will be presented.

 ![Car form presentation](docs/images/existing-features/cars-page/car-form-presentation.JPG)

 ### Pagination

-Each "Cars" page may contain up to six cars for sale.
+Each **Cars** page may contain up to six cars for sale.
 If the number of cars in the database does not exceed six, then pagination is not visible.

 ![No pagination](docs/images/existing-features/pagination/no-pagination.JPG)